City problem · Munich

 Frequently asked.

-EU deeptech investors weight technology depth, founding team credentials, and patent strength as load-bearing on first read.
-US deeptech investors weight market evidence on first read: named US design partners, US-paid pilots, quantified US ARR or revenue line, US peer comparables, and a stated US TAM with bottom-up build.
-The Munich deck typically opens technology-first and arrives in the US investor's inbox without the market evidence the US reader scans for.
+EU deeptech investors weight technology depth, founding team credentials, and patent strength as load-bearing on first evaluation.
+US deeptech investors weight market evidence on first evaluation: named US design partners, US-paid pilots, quantified US ARR or revenue line, US peer comparables, and a stated US TAM with bottom-up build.
+The Munich deck typically opens technology-first and arrives in the US investor's inbox without the market evidence the US buyer scans for.
 The technology is interesting and the file fails on market signal.

 Five things: a named US design partner or paid pilot, a quantified US ARR or revenue line however modest, a stated US TAM with bottom-up build to a US category, a US peer comparable inside the round dynamics, and a US-based founder or operating presence.
 None of these are about the technology itself.
 All of them are about market evidence.
 The US deeptech investor accepts that the technology works as a precondition, not as the round thesis.